-Level 2 Certificate in Sport, Exercise & Fitness
+Certificate in Sport, Health and Fitness

 This Level 2 qualification provides learners with an understanding of the sports sector in order to either start a career in sport, leisure or fitness, or to progress to a Post-16 course within the sector.
-This qualification is assessed with 100% theory and practical portfolio work.
+This is assessed with 100% portfolio work.